GavPri/clean-mealz/README.md

 ## Sign Up Page
 * The sign up page allows users to sign up for weely newsletter sent by clean mealz.
     * The form requires first name, second name, diet type and alergy inputs to have the most personalised emails sent to each member.
-    * The user is required to eneter an email and can also add a phone number as an optional input.
+    * The user is required to eneter an email.

 ![clean meals sign up form](assets/images/newsletter-sign-up.png)